conan-io/docs/examples/extensions/deployers/dev/development_deploy.rst

 .. code-block:: bash

     $ cd ..
-    $ cp -R relocatable_deploy /some/other/place
+    $ cp -R development_deploy /some/other/place
     $ cd /some/other/place

 And the files could be used by developers as: